aybcho/map-your-travels/README.md

 The **name** column should include the name of the place that was visited, and the name **must** match the name of the location provided either in **us_states.csv** or **world_countries.json** included in **/data/d3_map_data**.

 The **dir** column should list the path where the images of each of the places that were visited.
 The images are displayed as a tooltip when the countries or states are hovered using a mouse.
+All of the images in **/images** are pictures that I have taken during my travels.
+Please feel free to use those pictures as well with attribution of source.